What is Camp Nageela?

 They're super fun!
 Nageela staff members are high energy, and high volume.
 They're talented in many areas such as music, performing arts, computers, sports, extreme activities and pickle juice drinking.

 Mission driven.
 Nothing can compare with or replace meaningful dedication.
 Our staff members, without exception harbor a passion for Jewish education and child development.
 To these guys and girls, camp is not a job.
 It's a calling.

 Technology and the internet have undoubtedly brought great access to information and communication.
 Yet studes show that particularly in children and teens, exposure to multiple hours of daily device usage is directly correlated to severely increased episodes in depression, and even suicide.
 Many psychologists believe the reason for this is a decrease in face to face social interactions.
 Tweens and teens increasingly feel 'left-out' or lonely, disconnected in a world where everyone is connected.

 At Camp Nageela West, as well as many other camps, we believe that camp is the cure.
 Pure, personal social interaction, without the distractions of screens.
 Children come home from camp making eye contact more, being better able to read and respond appropriately to body language cues, and having developed independence from their digital prisons.

 We do not have a zero technology policy.
 Campers may bring iPods or game systems along, and we keep a careful watch on usage time, making sure they do not interfere with non screen activities.
 Our campers do not have web access, and any phone or device with internet capabilities are not allowed in camp.
+During travel camp, devices with wifi capabilities are also not allowed.
 That means no snapchat, instagram, facebook, texting, what's app or even Clash Royale.